nasa/cumulus/docs/operator-docs/provider.md

 # Provider Configuration

-In Cumulus a Provider represents a endpoint from which data is ingested.
-For example, a http server serving data from a data provider, or an S3 bucket deployed within your organization with data staged for ingest into Cumulus.
+In Cumulus, a Provider represents a endpoint from which data is ingested.
+For example, a HTTP server serving data from a data provider, or an S3 bucket deployed within your organization with data staged for ingest into Cumulus.

 Please note: